 What Does a Tie Rod Do?

-Although it might look like a simple and not so expensive part, the inner and outer tie rod have a very important role.
+Although it might look like a simple and not-so-expensive part, the inner and outer tie rods have a very important role.
 A bad inner and outer tie rod can be more of a safety issue than a performance issue.
 If your tie rod is bad, your vehicle can start to wander on the road.
 If your left tie rod is bad, when you turn your steering wheel, the left wheel will stay straight.
 You can imagine how hard it is to steer with only one obeying wheel.

 Most Common Signs Of a Bad Inner and Outer Tie Rod